wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 ---
 title: Native Token Transfers Architecture
-description: Explore Wormhole's Native Token Transfers Architecture, covering components, message flow, rate limiting, and custom transceivers.
+description: Explore Wormhole's Native Token Transfers Architecture, which covers components, message flow, rate limiting, and custom transceivers.
 ---

 ## Introduction

-high level overview
+The Native Token Transfers (NTT) architecture in the Wormhole ecosystem enables secure and efficient token transfers across multiple blockchains.
+Its core components, managers and transmitters, are designed to handle the complexities of cross-chain communication.

+_Managers_ oversee the token transfer process, including rate limiting and message attestation.
+They manage interactions with multiple Transceivers and ensure that tokens are locked or burned on the source chain before being minted or unlocked on the destination chain.

+_Transceivers_ are responsible for encoding, sending, receiving, and decoding messages across chains, facilitating seamless communication between different blockchain environments.
+They work in conjunction with Managers to ensure that messages are accurately processed and tokens are correctly transferred, providing a reliable system for cross-chain token transfers.

+The NTT framework supports advanced features such as custom transceivers for specialized message verification, enhancing security and adaptability.
+The architecture includes detailed processes for initiating transfers, managing rate limits, and finalizing token operations, with specific instructions and events outlined for EVM-compatible chains and Solana.

 ## System Components